geoffgraham/GruntPress/README.md

 What it does: `connect` will start a server and open for you in a new browser window. `watch` looks for file changes and automatically refreshes the browser window for you.

+### Prod

+Command: `prod`

+What it runs: `connect:prod`

+What it does: This runs another `connect` command that starts a new server and open a new browser window that allows you to preview your production build.

+OK, this gets a little funky.
+What I would like to do here is have `connect` start a PHP-friendly server in order to view my working WordPress installation, but it isn't there yet.
+So, for now, I recommend running MAMP and running a typical WordPress installation before running this command.
+It's not perfect, but does work.

+[Here is a workaround](http://robandlauren.com/2014/02/05/live-reload-grunt-wordpress/) using `wp_enqueue_script` if that's your flavor.

+### PHPSERVER

+What it runs: `php:dev` and `watch`

+What it does: Connects to a PHP server.
+This is necessary if we are working with PHP files in the development directory since `connect` cannot process PHP things like `includes`.

+What it does not do: This is not the same as MAMP, which includes MySQL and phpMyAdmin.
+This task only allows us to write with PHP but does nothing for databases.

 ### Process

 Command: `process`